Azzedine-zemmari/FxDeals/Readme.md

 ## Project Overview
 **ClusteredData Warehouse** is a data warehouse application designed to help Bloomberg analyze FX deals.
 The system accepts FX deal details, validates them, and persists them in a database.
 It ensures no duplicate deals are imported and maintains all successfully imported data without rollback.

-This project is implemented as a Maven-based Java application, fully containerized using Docker Compose for easy deployment.
+This project is implemented as a Maven-based Spring-boot application, fully containerized using Docker Compose for easy deployment.

 ---